Why Inventory Management Matters for Small Businesses

 Demand Forecasting and Seasonal Planning

 Accurate demand forecasting keeps inventory management small business on track.
-It helps you predict what customers will buy and when they will buy it.
+It helps you predict what customers will buy and when.
 As a result, you order the right items at the right time.
-You also cut down on cash tied up in slow stock, and you reduce the risk of empty shelves.
+You also free up cash by avoiding slow stock, and you lower the risk of empty shelves.

-Seasonal planning supports forecasting because it prepares you for busy and slow months.
+Seasonal planning makes forecasting stronger because it prepares you for both peak and quiet months.
 For example, you can build stock before holidays, then scale back after the rush.
-This steady approach strengthens small business inventory management and helps your team avoid last-minute scrambling.
+This steady routine improves small business inventory management and helps your team avoid last-minute stress.

 Key Forecasting Strategies: